-- Input your work email and hit “Next”
+- Type in your work email and tap Next

-- Enter your payment information, or select a payment method from those that you have available.
-(This will be the default payment used for your business trips, and is separate from the payment in your personal account. )
+- Then, enter your payment information, or select a payment method from those that you have available (this will be the default payment used for your business trips, and is separate from the payment in your personal account)